mrcook/imdblit/README.md

 A small library for processing an exported IMDB `literature.list` database file.

-Currently, this library is useful for fetching movies that are adaptations of novels.
+This library was created for my own ebook toolchain, so it contains features only for that purpose; fetching movies that are adaptations of novels.

 ## Usage